dcunited001/dcunited001.github.io/_graphics-drafts/algebraic-pop-locking.md

-- check over this, how much does the evolute have to do with dancing and permuting different configurations of a jointed body? the involute makes a ton more sense
+- check over this, how much does the evolute have to do with dancing and permuting different configurations of a jointed body? the involute makes a ton more sense (remove...)
 - evolutes describe curves that emerge from a curve by selecting points... (define properly: it only works for this context when imagining the curves in a short line with low curvature. i.e. a